 Hi!
-We want to know what you think.
+We want to know what you think about your after-school program.

 This is not a test.
-There are no right or wrong answers.
+There are no right or wrong answers, and you do not need to put your name on it.
+It should only take about 10 minutes to finish.

-You do not have to answer these questions, but we hope you will!
+You do not have to answer all of the questions, but we hope you will to help make your after-school program better!